ornellion/100DaysOfCode/round2-log.md

 Media queries have come a long way since I first toyed with the idea of learning how to code!
 I remember feeling overwhelmed at the idea of setting breakpoints to match the multitude of devices out there.
 I'm glad that it's now being taught to set breakpoints according to where a project might naturally start breaking.
 The Device Mode in Chrome DevTool is handy not just for that but for taking screenshots of my projects moving forward! 👍

 I'm not feeling the freeCodeCamp projects at the moment but I can see how previous knowledge is being built upon with each one.
 Likle I didn't know it was possible to target all pseudo element to remove default values.
 I learn something new every time I sit in front of my laptop.

+---

+### Day 13: March 17, 2024 🍀

+**Today's Progress**:
+- Codecademy: Completed Documentation and Research
+- Read the specification for Off-Platform Project: Fotomatic
+- freeCodeCamp: Completed Learn Responsive Design by Building a Piano 🎉
+- Started looking at User Stories for Technical Documentation Page Project

+**Thoughts**:

+I'm not sure why I'm always so surprised that coding involves actual coding! 😅 I could have sworn I _just_ completed a project but here we are again.
+The Fotomatic one seems simple enough but then it's followed by two challenge projects to complete Codecademy __Web Development Foundations__ before the certification exams!

+There are also only 4 more freeCodeCamp lessons and 2 projects after the Technical Documentation Page before I complete the __Responsive Web Design Certification__.
+JavaScript comes this way 🤓